ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring using to-do lists as emotional support
+   - Exploring why finishing one task feels like winning
    - Finding the satirical angle
    - Making it relatable and timeless